liran13/flownet2-tf/README.md

 `make all`

 ### Download weights
 To download the weights for all models (4.4GB), run the `download.sh` script in the `checkpoints` directory.
-All test scripts rely on these checkpoints to work properly.
+All test scripts rely on these checkpoints to work properlbbby.

 ### Flow Generation (1 image pair)